-As explained more fully in the Statement of Corporate Director of Finance's Responsibilities set out on page 50, the Corporate Director of Finance is responsible for the preparation of the Council's Statement of Accounts, which includes the pension fund financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, and for being satisfied that they give a true and fair view.

-The Corporate Director of Finance is also responsible for such internal control as the Corporate Director of Finance determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Statement of Responsibilities set out on page 1, the Corporate Director of Finance is responsible for the preparation of the Council's Statement of Accounts, which includes the pension fund financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2023/24, and for being satisfied that they give a true and fair view.
+The Corporate Director of Finance is also responsible for such internal control as the Corporate Director of Finance determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.